 We’re not able to provide same-day check-in at our current Hope Center campus.
 We’re excited to change that when we move into our new space, allowing single women and moms with kids to check in at their most critical time of need.

-The new campus will create spaces and flexibility for additional programming for women and children including classrooms, auditorium, fitness area, art therapy and outdoor gardening/recreation spaces.
+The new center will create spaces and flexibility for additional programming for women and children including classrooms, auditorium, fitness area, art therapy and outdoor gardening/recreation spaces.

 From abuse to addiction to homelessness . . .
 Allison was desperate for hope and healing and she longed to be reunited with her boys.
 At her lowest low, she couldn’t have imagined living the life she does today, which includes employment and financial milestones that are preparing her for life outside our walls.
 Here’s the rest of her story…